vijaytholpadi/PlumberJack/README.md

 PlumberJack
 ===========

-A demo app to display the appointments of a person (Plumber in this case) which is fetched as a JSON from the web.
+PlumberJack is an appointment management application which syncs all the user's appointments to a JSON file hosted on AWS S3*.
+It allows the user to add and view appointments.